Forty-two lines, endless possibilities.

 Q: Are translations allowed?

-A: An author’s translation of their own work into English is eligible but someone else’s translation of the work is not.
+A: An author’s translation of their own work into English is eligible but someone else’s or an AI translation of the work is not.

 Q: My piece was previously published in another language.
 Can I submit it in translation?

-A: Yes, providing amendments have been made to the original work and it was not published in the UK.
+A: Yes, providing amendments have been made to the original work, it was not published in the UK and you are making the translation yourself without AI assistance.

 Q: How do you sort entries if they’re anonymous?